How to Calculate the Number of Agents Required in a Contact Centre

 It can be a bit tricky to calculate staffing for a combination of both Calls and Emails.

-We are in the process of developing a multi-channel staffing calculator (using simulation) that will help you to develop staffing levels.
+We have developed a multi-channel staffing calculator that will help you to develop staffing levels.

 Contributed by: Jonty